ietf/authors.ietf.org/rfcxml-overview.md

 v2 was documented in RFC 7749, published in February 2016, and switched to a RELAX NG Compact Syntax (RNC) schema.  v2, is still actively used as some of the tools that process RFC XML do not fully support v3 or still default to v2.

-v3 was documented in RFC 7991, published in December 2016.
-Since the publication of RFC 7991, a number of changes have been made to the schema but these have not yet made it into an RFC though they are documented in the [RFCXML vocabulary reference](/rfcxml-vocabulary).
-The background to these changes is documented in the [implementation notes for RFC 7991](https://datatracker.ietf.org/doc/html/draft-levkowetz-xml2rfc-v3-implementation-notes-11).
+v3 was documented in RFC 7991, published in December 2016 but following publication a number of changes were made to the schema and so RFC 7991 cannot be considered a normative reference for RFCXML.
+The authoritative source of documentation for the schema as it currently exists, is this site in [RFCXML vocabulary reference](/rfcxml-vocabulary).
+For information only, the background to these changes is documented in the [implementation notes for RFC 7991](https://datatracker.ietf.org/doc/html/draft-levkowetz-xml2rfc-v3-implementation-notes-11) (though it does not cover everyhing and there have been some further changes since that was written) and a more recent attempt to document those changes in [The "xml2rfc" version 3 Vocabulary as Implemented](https://datatracker.ietf.org/doc/draft-irse-draft-irse-xml2rfcv3-implemented/).

 # The 'prep' tool